LearnOnDemandSystems/docs/tms/tms-administrators/self-paced-learning-and-subscriptions/subscription-assignment-single.md

 # How can I assign a subscription to a user?

+> Please be aware that functionality covered in this and linked articles may not be available to you.

 A subscription assignment gives a user access to multiple courses to take as self-paced training.
 Users can take and retake the courses an unlimited number of times until their subscription expires.
 Using subscriptions enables your users to work through the training they want, when they want it, without your staff having to manage individual course assignments.

 To assign a subscription, a Subscription Profile must be in place.
 [Click here](/tms/tms-administrators/self-paced-learning-and-subscriptions/create-subscription.md)